wp-plugins/social-space/readme.txt

 == Changelog ==

+= 3.0 =
+* Minor changes in user interface.
+* Functional changes for WordPress 4.0.1 compatibility.

 = 2.0 =
 * Added 3 options to choose from, for social icons in default state.
 * Added 3 options to choose from, for social icons in rollover ( hover ) state.